NWOS Coronavirus (COVID-19) Information

 All of our locations are open — please call 888-660-2663 to make an appointment.
 For immediate orthopedic care, call or walk into any of our three Express locations Monday through Friday.
 For walk-in location addresses and hours, please visit NW Orthopaedic Express Walk-In Clinic.

 In addition to office visits, we now provide Telemedicine Appointments.

 Statement from NWOS

-The health and safety of Northwest Orthopaedic Specialists employees and patients is our number one priority.
+The health and safety of Northwest Orthopaedic Specialists' employees and patients is our number one priority.
 We screen every employee and patient for COVID-19 symptoms upon entry to any location.
-Per Department of Health requirements, NWOS will continue requiring masks be worn by all employees, patients, visitors, and vendors while in any of our facilities.
+Per Department of Health requirements, NWOS will continue requiring masks to be worn by all employees, patients, visitors, and vendors while in any of our facilities.
 Thank you for continuing to protect each other and NWOS employees.

 If you have an appointment and are experiencing any cold/flu symptoms, please call us at 888-660-2663 to reschedule your appointment.
 It’s vital we work together to avoid the spread of the virus.